BEWP No. 34

 Roland Meyer, Gert Brunekreeft, and George Elias

 Bremen Energy Working Papers No. 29, July 2019

-Abstract: The X in RPI-X regulation aims to adjust price or revenue allowances of regulated firms to changes in total factor productivity and input prices.
+Abstract: The X in CPI-X regulation aims to adjust price or revenue allowances to changes in total factor productivity and input prices.
 If calculated correctly, both terms together correspond to the change in efficient costs which can be determined by applying a cost Malmquist index.
 However, regulators typically lack the required data on input quantities and prices.
 As an alternative, regulation authorities may apply a TOTEX Malmquist index to measure the total cost change.
 We study under which conditions this total cost change correctly estimates the true efficient cost change.
-We find that the TOTEX Malmquist index provides an undistorted estimate at least under two conditions, namely if (1) the frontier firms identified in the benchmarking procedure are either fully efficient, or if their degree of inefficiency remains constant over time, and (2) if input prices either stay constant or change by the same proportion for all firms.
+Overall, we conclude that the TOTEX Malmquist approach can be used for CPI-X regulation.
+However, regulators should be aware of the limitations and make adjustments in the implementation where necessary.

 BEWP No. 28